apollographql/apollo-ios/docs/source/api/Apollo/classes/ApolloStore.md

 ```

 Designated initializer
+- Parameters:

-- Parameter cache: An instance of `normalizedCache` to use to cache results.
+  - cache: An instance of `normalizedCache` to use to cache results.
            Defaults to an `InMemoryNormalizedCache`.

 #### Parameters